On coordinatization of mathematics: Introduction

 \subsection{Applications}

 A mathematically sound method for measuring value or complexity of mathematical results would also allow to set rigorous standards for research publications in profesionally and internationally accepted journals and other information depositories.
 Currently mathematical results are evaluated apparently without any rigorous system.
-The current competition oriented and partially dogmatic evaluation method of results and merits can not be considered justified in mathematics which is the very source and center of the culture of unbiased logical reasoning and numerical analysis.
-In the author's opinion, it can not be considered justified in other sciences either but this is not within the scope of this paper.
+Additionally, in some areas applied mathematics is used due to its "decorative" value.
+The current competition oriented, trend based and partially dogmatic evaluation of results and merits can not be considered justified in mathematics which is the very source and center of the culture of unbiased logical reasoning and numerical analysis.
+The lack of a rigorous evaluation theory is a sign of backwardness in the same way as the lack of mathematical modelling is such a sign in any other area.
 A rigorous evaluation method based on mathematical analysis of results and techniques must be found.
-Mathematics is getting broader and deeper, see the Mathematics Subject Classification list defind by the American Mathematical Society.
-The number of mathematical research results is steadily increasing therefore rigorous content measuring and research guidance techniques are needed.
-A mathematically justified content evaluation method would allow to establish really valuable mathematical results, proof methods and research directions, to measure and classify research results by their creativity.
-Such a method could be also thought as an advance of the Pythagorean process into social domains: research activities and their impact on the society.

-Rigorous measuring methods of mathematical concepts, implications and proofs may also have an impact on education.
-A theory for measuring difficulty of ma\-the\-ma\-ti\-cal concepts, learning activities such as computations, logical implications and proofs may be useful in planning education and designing study courses and programs.
-It could provide educators with a guidance for establishing goals and contents of study programs, standards for mathematical texts.

 In section \ref{1} we give descriptions of these and other possible applications.